 The generalization that follows proceeds by 1. broadening the inherent symmetry of the Latin square 2. considering more general configurations of points and 3. admitting symmetric and labelled lines that intersect more freely.
 The resulting concept is the Latin board.
 Finally, this object is particularized to define Latin polytopes, Latin polygons and Latin polyhedra.

-Now each band between lines of the same color contains all numbers from 1 to 16.
+A Latin tetrahedron.
+Fold the picture along the black lines to create a tetrahedron.
+Now each band between lines of the same color contains all numbers from 1 to 16. |

 No comments: